vatbub/magic-obs/README.md

 current life points, and the following statistics about the cards that you currently have on your battlefield:

 - Power/Toughness
-- Abilities like Flying or Trample
+- Abilities like Flying, Trample or Haste
+- Markers

 You can then use a streaming software like [OBS](https://obsproject.com/) to overlay this information onto your webcam image.